 Apparently, during Buddha’s time there was no Vedic scholar who could match his charisma and outreach, nor was anyone capable enough to bring out the universal and lofty philosophy hidden behind the yajnas or in the Upanishads.
-Or we don’t know enough of this period and every history textbook is parroting the same old theory that all the brahmins were greedy and butchering animals in sacrifices, and the holy savior Buddha came and threw them into the gutters.
+Or we don’t know enough of this period and every history textbook is parroting the same old theory, and the holy savior Buddha came and threw them off.
 I, for one, do not believe we have the full story of this period, and it is a one-sided story of the apparent triumph of Buddhism.
 What is not believable about this story is how Vedic philosophy suddenly fell from grace when the Upanishads were supposedly just on the horizon before Buddha’s time?
 Even the Brahmana and Aranyaka texts which are much older than Buddha have symbolic interpretations of yajnas and recommend no animal sacrifice.
 Our Vedic ancestors were not given to frequent bouts of new trends in religion.
 They had maintained the Vedic culture for more than 2500 years before Buddha.
 It is just not convincing enough that a radical internal revolution would be needed at any time in Indian history.

 OK, so that was my rant about the biases and very possible errors of history-recording.

 In any case, going with the conventional story, Śrī Śankara was born at a time when Buddhism, Jainism, and other heterodox systems were stronger, and traditional Vedic adherents were dwindling.
 To his credit, he systematized the Vedānta doctrines existing since the time of Vedā Vyasa, through other illustrious AcAryas such as Gaudapada and Govindapada.